machal/cssmine-content/animations-examples.md

 declare the initial state (`from` or `0%`).
 CSS declarations that the element already has will take effect when the animation is applied.

-The animation will be applied if a user takes action: first the `move` animation will be executed, then the `pulse` animation with a 1 second delay from the previous one.
+The animation will be applied if a user takes action: first the `rotate` animation will be executed, then the `pulse` animation with a 1 second delay from the previous one.